Veronika Kudermetova vs. Coco Gauff: Prediction and Match Betting Odds | China Open

 Veronika Kudermetova vs. Coco Gauff Trends and Insights

-- Kudermetova has played 58 matches over the past 12 months (across all court surfaces), and 21.2 games per match.
+- In her 58 matches over the past 12 months across all court types, Kudermetova has played an average of 21.2 games.

-- Through 35 matches over the past 12 months on hard courts, Kudermetova has played 20.9 games per match and won 51.6% of them.
+- On hard courts, Kudermetova has played 35 matches over the past year, totaling 20.9 games per match while winning 51.6% of games.

-- Gauff has averaged 19.7 games per match in her 64 matches played in the past year across all court surfaces, while winning 58.3% of the games.
+- Gauff is averaging 19.7 games per match through her 64 matches played in the past 12 months across all court types, winning 58.3% of those games.

-- Gauff has averaged 19.7 games per match and 9.0 games per set through 46 matches on hard courts in the past year, winning 59.9% of those games.
+- On hard courts, Gauff has played 46 matches and averaged 19.7 games per match and 9.0 games per set.

-- When it comes to sets, it's been evenly matched between Kudermetova and Gauff, each securing three sets against the other.
+- When it comes to sets, it's been very balanced between Kudermetova and Gauff, each winning three sets against the other.

-- Kudermetova and Gauff have matched up for 55 total games, and Kudermetova has won more often, claiming 29 of them.
+- Kudermetova and Gauff have matched up in 55 total games, with Kudermetova taking 29 and Gauff claiming 26.

-- Kudermetova and Gauff have faced off two times, averaging 27.5 games and three sets per match.
+- In two head-to-head matches, Kudermetova and Gauff have averaged 27.5 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.